fahmiiinoh/plantproapp/README.md

-# Welcom to my humble Final Year Project
+# Welcome to my humble Final Year Project

 ## Title: Plant Pro Apps

+**This project is partially complete and still in development/study the environment of flutter.